CycleDistill: Bootstrapping Machine Translation using LLMs with Cyclical Distillation: Experiments

 For a given teacher model \( T \), distillation is performed to produce two student models: \begin{itemize}[noitemsep, topsep=2pt] \item Same-size student (\( S_{\text{same}} \leftarrow T \)) \item Smaller student (\( S_{\text{small}} \leftarrow T \)) \end{itemize}

 The distillation relationships are formally expressed as:

 where the refined large models (\( G'_{9B}, L'_{8B} \)) are subsequently utilized for synthetic data generation.
 We select \( k = 20 \) after empirical evaluation of the teacher models’ output distributions revealed that the probability mass beyond the 20 highest-scoring tokens is negligible.
 We perform the experiments only upto three iterations (\( n = 3 \)).
+This limit was set because we observed that the performance gains stabilized after the third iteration.
+Further iterations yielded negligible improvements, indicating that the models were approaching a performance plateau, making additional computational cycles inefficient.